Vidzhel/Reply-messenger/README.md

 ## Features

 - Signing Up;
-- Logging In;
+- Signing In;
 - Creating or deleting chats(private, public);
 - Synchronizing with server;
 - User or group searching;
 - Adding users to the contacts list;
 - Changing profile info;
+- Changing the profile photo and the group photo;
-- Changing password;
+- Changing the user password;
 - Sending or deleting messages;
 - Attaching files or images to a message;